 3) To register to vote in Ohio, voters must present proper identification.

-- A qualified elector may register to vote with their current and valid driver’s license number or the last four digits of their Social Security number.
+- A qualified elector may register to vote with their current and valid driver’s license number, state ID card number, or the last four digits of their Social Security number.

 4) Ohio voters must present identification before casting a ballot.